-When it is necessary to let the judge inspect the horse's near side, step into the safe zone on the offside as shown in figure 4.
+- When it is necessary to let the judge inspect the horse's near (left) side, step into the safe zone on the off (right) side as shown in figure 4.
 An exhibitor should not remain in the danger zone longer than the moment it takes to cross in front of the horse.
-A good exhibitor will try to use positions within the safe zones where he or she can watch both the horse and the judge.
+A good exhibitor will try to use positions within the safe zones where they can watch both the horse and the judge. - The exhibitor can pass between the judge and the horse as the judge moves around the animal.
+In doing so, the exhibitor should avoid blocking the judge's view longer than the moment required to step quickly and quietly between the horse and the judge.